SethGG/mycodiversity-arise/PROFUNGIS/README.md

 for the reverse primer, labelled ExampleRev.
 This primer is used for ITS1 barcode of ITS.

 These primers will be added to the datafile and you can refer to them with *ExampleFwd* and *ExampleRev*.
+You can always check the [primer.data](https://github.com/naturalis/mycodiversity/blob/master/PROFUNGIS/deps/primer.data) file containing the list of primers and if the primers you are considering are listerd already.

 ### PROFUNGIS_post_processing docker steps - helping to run the scripts in your own machine